Research Grants

 Organizations recognized as tax-exempt under Internal Revenue Code 501(c)(3) are eligible to apply for Foundation grants.
 Public governmental institutions such as universities are included in this definition.
 Organizations must also be determined not to be private foundations under Internal Revenue Code 509.
 No grants are made to individuals.
 With few exceptions, only organizations with principal operations in the United States and its territories are eligible for funding.
 See the FAQ above for grant specifics and limitations.

 All applications must be completed through our online system.
-The Foundation conducts two (2) grant rounds each year.

 Success Rates: The Foundation generally receives approximately 130 concept papers for each concept paper deadline.
 Depending on funding availability and the mix of requests, 10-12 of these are selected for full proposal submission.
 For full proposals, the selection rate for funding averages 50-70%.

-Selection Notification: Mid June
+Selection Notification: Early May

-Full Proposals Due: Aug 15, 4pm ET
+Full Proposals Due: July 15, 4 pm ET

 Selection Notification: Late Nov

-Spring Grant Round
+Spring Grant Round - NOVICE ONLY

 Concept Papers Due: Nov 15, 4pm ET